 Defining to which level a project, program or portfolio will deliver CAMP4W objectives for each attribute category.

-The project/program/portfolio directly and completely addresses the benefits being assessed by the
+| Exceptional | The project/program/portfolio directly and completely addresses the benefits being assessed by the question/statement.

-The project/program/portfolio directly addresses most elements of the benefits being assessed by the The project/program/portfolio only addresses some elements of the benefits being assessed by the
+| Significant | The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.

+| Moderate | The project/program/portfolio only addresses some elements of the benefits being assessed by the question/statement or addresses them indirectly.

-The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.
+| Limited | The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.

-The project/program/portfolio does not provide any or very limited benefits to those being assessed by Very Limited
+| Very Limited | The project/program/portfolio does not provide any or very limited benefits to those being assessed by the question/statement.